BonsaiDen/JavaScript-Garden/doc/typeof.md

 > **Note:** While `typeof` can also be called with a function like syntax
 > i.e. `typeof(obj)`, this is not a function call.
 The two parenthesis will
-> behave like normal and there return value will be used as the operand of the
+> behave like normal and the return value will be used as the operand of the
 > `typeof` operator.
 There is **no** `typeof` function.

 ### The JavaScript type table